ArneCL/BlogPosts/scala-jetty-jersey-jackson-simple.md

 If you want a quick web service with Jersey in Jetty returning JSON, you must:

 * Define the basic Jersey class with annotations.
-* You then class the `JettyHttpContainerFactory` to start the Jetty service.
+* Use `JettyHttpContainerFactory` to start the Jetty service.

 Let's put it all together, in a file called `rest.scala`.